 Today’s society is increasingly open to female entrepreneurship.
 But do you really know who the new female entrepreneurs are?
 Let’s forget the clichés and go and meet them.
 More visible and publicised than before, women entrepreneurs still remain a mystery to many.

-The biggest emerging market in the world
+The world’s largest emerging market

-Setting aside the usual clichés
+Drop the clichés

-Cherie Blair, wife of the former UK Prime Minister Tony Blair, set up a foundation which supports women entrepreneurs.
-In her view, the problems facing women entrepreneurs can be summed up in the three C:
+Cherie Blair, wife of former British Prime Minister Tony Blair, has set up a foundation that supports women’s entrepreneurship.
+For her, the problems facing women entrepreneurs can be summed up in 3 “C”:

 A new generation of women entrepreneurs

 Despite these obstacles, more and more women are entering entrepreneurship.
 A study by consultancy PwC entitled “The female millennial: a new era of talent” shows that women from the millennial generation are more likely to embark on entrepreneurship than their predecessors.
 The new generation is said to be more confident and ambitious.
 These young women entrepreneurs are not letting the clichés get in their way, and are paving the way for all those who will follow them.

 Despite the obstacles, women entrepreneurs are becoming more and more present.
 They are a real asset to our society and deserve all our support.
 Hive5 is very proud to have many women entrepreneurs in its community.